aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 they are embedded in an object-oriented hierarchy (Lab 2) and used in the back-end of a web application (Lab 3).

+An integral part of the lab is also a set of **tests**, which you will submit together with your solutions.
+These tests must be written by using the `unittest` standard library of Python.

+The solution will be submitted via Canvas as usual, but the code will be stored in a private Git repository on GitHub, as an exercise for working with *version control*.
+This will also help combine your Lab1 solution with the later labs.

 Learning outcomes:

 - main constructs of Python, reaching the level of the introductory